eisental/SensorLibrary/README.md

 - rangefinder - An ultrasonic transceiver for detecting the exact distance between the chip and anything.
 - beacon - Can force map chunks to stay loaded and monitors whether chunks in a region are loaded or not.
 - slotinput - Input decimal numbers by choosing an inventory slot and clicking an interface block.
+- vehicleid - Track a vehicle entity id number as it passes over the chip interface blocks.
+- playerid - Track a player entity id.
+- spark - Strike thunders on command.

 __For much more information, see the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs).__